-Mayor of Mid and East Antrim, Councillor Peter Johnston
+Mayor of Mid and East Antrim, Ald Geraldine Mulvenna

 “What a strange period of trading the last 4 months has been!
 As an essential retailer the store remained open throughout lockdown, continuing to keep key workers operational in the supply of white goods and essential electrical items.”
 Samuel Moore continues, “Coming out of lockdown has posed some challenges for us but the shop is open and welcoming new and old customers back into Ballymena.
 More than ever now the town can benefit from BID initiatives.”